Dr Orazio Vittorio

 Orazio is a Project Leader at the Children’s Cancer Institute, University of New South Wales.
 He completed his PhD in Oncology at the University of Pisa in February 2011, during which he was diagnosed with kidney cancer.
 ‘I was lucky the tumour was found when it was small, so my chances of survival were good,’ he says.
 ‘It gave me more reasons to put all my efforts into cancer research.
 In 2011 I became a father and decided to focus my research in finding better cures for childhood tumours like neuroblastoma.
 Children are our future!’

 Orazio joined the University of New South Wales in 2013.
-Here, he was awarded a Vice Chancellor’s Postdoc Research Fellowship to conduct research at the Children's Cancer Institute of Australia under the mentorship of Professor Maria Kavallaris.
+Here, he was awarded a Vice Chancellor’s Postdoc Research Fellowship to move to Australia and conduct research at the Children's Cancer Institute of Australia under the mentorship of Professor Maria Kavallaris.

 In the same year, he was awarded the CINSW Kids’ Cancer Project Award for Outstanding Cancer Research.
-Successively, he was awarded a highly competitive CINSW Early Career Fellowship (2014-2016) and a CINSW Career Development Fellowship (2017-2019) to develop his career.
-Orazio has used his funding to expand his research and build a multidisciplinary group composed of biologists, oncologists and chemists, and has built a network of international collaboration between oncologists from the Sydney Children’s Hospital, biologists from Children’s Cancer Institute, and chemists from the Leibniz Institute in Germany.
+Successively, he was awarded a highly competitive CINSW Early Career Fellowship (2014-2016) and a CINSW Career Development Fellowship (2017-2019).
+Orazio recently was awarded a prestigious NHMRC Career Development Fellowship (2019-2023) to develop his career and his own group.
+He has used his funding to expand his research and build a multidisciplinary group composed of biologists, oncologists and chemists, and has built a network of international collaboration between oncologists from the Sydney Children’s Hospital, biologists from Children’s Cancer Institute, and chemists from the Leibniz Institute in Germany.

 He has extensive experience in cancer biology, molecular biology and nanomedicine, and his recent investigations are focused on understanding the role of copper metabolism/homeostasis in cancer (Neuroblastoma and Glioma).